3E Framework

 • In Greece a government-funded education project led by Dr Panos Vlachopoulos applied the 3E Framework in helping Greek school teachers in the design of new technology-enhanced curricula.

-• The Learning and Teaching Centre at Macquarie University in Sydney have been using the 3E Framework to support their Design Develop Implement (DDI) initiative involving team-based approaches to learning innovation and programme design http://teche.ltc.mq.edu.au/design-develop-implement-team-based-approach/
+• The Learning and Teaching Centre at Macquarie University in Sydney have used the 3E Framework to support their Design Develop Implement (DDI) initiative involving team-based approaches to learning innovation and programme design http://teche.ltc.mq.edu.au/design-develop-implement-team-based-approach/

-• At the University of Dundee the Postgraduate Certificate in Academic Practice in Higher Education uses the 3E Framework as the underpinning curriculum design model to support progression within the programme.
+• At the University of Dundee the Postgraduate Certificate in Academic Practice in Higher Education was redesigned to use the 3E Framework as the underpinning curriculum design model to support progression within the programme.

 • The use of the 3E Framework as the curriculum model for the MSc in Blended and Online Education at Edinburgh Napier University has been well documented, including in the book chapter Smyth, K., MacNeill, S. and Hartley, P. (2016) Technologies and academic development.
 In D. Baume and C. Popovic (Eds.)
 Advancing Practice in Academic Development.
 Routledge, pp.121-141.